Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Security sidecars (Vault Agent, Falco) start before the app makes its first request.

-Related, see our coverage of Pixie as an eBPF alternative to observability sidecars — both philosophies will coexist.
+Related, see the coverage of Pixie as an eBPF alternative to observability sidecars — both philosophies will coexist.
+The decision to use sidecars vs plain eBPF depends on the isolation level and VRAM overhead each team can accept.

 How to Prepare

-In alpha, the feature shouldn’t be used in production yet, but preparation starts now:
+In alpha, the feature shouldn’t be used in production yet, but preparation starts with these three steps:

 1. Test in staging with 1.28.
 Create a cluster with the SidecarContainers=true feature gate and rewrite 1–2 critical stacks (one with Istio, one with Jobs) using the new syntax.